 The welfare of our patients isn't just the job of our dentists.
 Everyone in the Clinic 95 team is involved in and passionate about making the Clinic 95 experience a positive one for all.
 So instead of hearing from the dentists, we've asked a couple of the front of house staff about their experiences when dealing with people with dental fears and phobias.

-FIONA “We do see people who come here with their defences up, with a
+HENRY “We do see people who come here with their defences up, with a

 clear barrier perhaps because of previous experiences elsewhere.
 And we